tobiaswes/Codetest_Mortageplan/README.md

 This repository contains two branches: 'main' and 'optional'.

-## Main Branch

-The 'main' branch features a straightforward Mortgage Plan Calculator implemented in Java using Maven.
-It reads customer information from a text file, calculates the monthly payment for each customer and prints the results to the console.

 ### Prerequisites

 Make sure you have the following installed on your machine:

 - Java Development Kit 21
 - Maven
+- Docker
 - Clone the project

+## Main Branch

+The 'main' branch features a straightforward Mortgage Plan Calculator implemented in Java using Maven.
+It reads customer information from a text file, calculates the monthly payment for each customer and prints the results to the console.

 ### Getting Started
 Note: You need to be in the same directory as the project folder

 #### Build the project
 1.mvn clean install